membraneframework/membrane_tutorials/videoroom/videoroom.md

   ```

   What happens at the beginning of the constructor?
-We are creating new Phoenix Socket with ```/socket``` name (must be the same as we have defined on the server side!) and right after that we are starting a connection.
+We are creating new Phoenix Socket with ```/socket``` path (must be the same as we have defined on the server side!) and right after that we are starting a connection.
   Later on we are setting our display name (we have set it in UI while joining the room, so we need to fetch it from the URL as it had set up URL parameter) - that's why we need ```this.parseUrl()``` method.
 It's implementation might look as follows:
   ```ts
   private parseUrl = (): string => {